mac-comp240/activities_3-mem/3-cache-misses/README.md

 >* If you are on macOS 10.14 or later, you will have trouble installing valgrind
 >from homebrew.
 You can install valgrind on the VM from the assembly unit of the
 >course or complete this activity with a partner who has valgrind.
->* If you have a large amount of RAM memory on your computer, `sumvec` may not
+>* Depending on your computer hardware, `sumvec` may not
 >generate different numbers of cache misses even as you increase the array
 >length to incredibly large sizes.
 In this case, also try installing valgrind on
->the class VM, which has more limited memory.
+>the class VM or working with a partner.
+>
+>The most important goal for this part of the activity is to see cachegrind
+>working.
+If `sumvec` doesn't generate interesting cachegrind output even as
+>you change `n` and `s`, move on to 2D and 3D arrays.

 You run valgrind with its cachegrind tool like this: